 The Siata 208S quickly became a competitive road racing force in the under 2-liter class.
 Aside from its inherent beauty, the 208S offered an exceptionally well-balanced package with an admirable power-to-weight ratio.
 The November 1953 issue of Road & Track called it the “Sensational New Italian Sports Car.”

 McAfee put his money where his mouth was, driving one of the Siatas in the La Carrera Panamericana in 1953.
 His dealership specialized in Italian sports cars.
-Steve McQueen was customer, and reportedly put Ferrari badges on his own Siata 208S.
+In addition, Steve McQueen was even a customer, and reportedly put Ferrari badges on his own Siata 208S.
 McAfee died in a race crash in 1956.

 One of the Finest Siatas

-The Siata 208S offered by at the Bonhams Quail Lodge sale, #BS518 (the 18thmade), may have been used by McAfee for promotional purposes, since it was not sold to a customer until 1957.
-The buyer replaced the Fiat V8 with a small-block Chevy, a fairly common swap for European sports cars at the time, including 15 of these Siatas.
+The Siata 208S offered by at the Bonhams Quail Lodge sale, #BS518 (the 18th made), may have been used by McAfee for promotional purposes.
+This is because it was not sold to a customer until 1957.
+The buyer replaced the Fiat V8 with a small-block Chevy.
+This is a fairly common swap for European sports cars at the time, including 15 of these Siatas.

 A later owner, Rick McBride, had the Siata restored in the late 1980s, including installation of a correct Fiat engine.
 Two subsequent owners would also commission restorations.
-The car received a class award at the Pebble Beach Concours d’Elegance in August 2015 and has also been shown at Villa d’Este Concorso d’Eleganza at Lake Como, Italy.
+The car received a class award at the Pebble Beach Concours d’Elegance in August 2015.
+Further, it has also been shown at Villa d’Este Concorso d’Eleganza at Lake Como, Italy.

 Few cars bring together beauty, advanced engineering, rarity, and racing provenance like the Siata 208S.